mosip/documentation/docs/Pre-Registration-Functionality.md

 # Appointment acknowledgement

-* An Acknowledgement is triggered after cuccessful completion of pre-registration (booking an appointment)
+* An Acknowledgement is triggered after successful completion of pre-registration (booking an appointment)
 * The acknowledgement contains the following information: name, pre-registration id, age/DoB, mobile number, email id and registration center details, appointment date, appointment time)
-* A QR code is generated based on the demographic details and the pre-registration ID.
-This QR code can be scanned at the registration center to fetch the details of the user provided during pre-registration process
+* A QR code is generated based on the demographic details and the pre-registration ID. **This QR code can be scanned at the registration center to fetch the details to be used during the registration process*.

 ## Download acknowledgement
-User can choose to print the acknowledgement or can download the acknowledgement as PDF and print later.
+User can choose to print or download the acknowledgement as PDF.

-The acknowledgement template is language and channel (email, sms, on screen) specific.

 ##  Send acknowledgement to email/phone
-The system sends an acknowledgement to the  applicant through SMS/email as per the details provided in demographic form.
-However, the trigger of notification is driven by the Notification configuration setup by the administrator, to allow a notification to be triggered by SMS/email/both or none.
+The system sends an acknowledgement to the  applicant to the registered phone (SMS) or email as per the details provided in demographic form.
 In case of multiple applications, the system sends notifications for each applicant to the details provided in the demographic form of that applicant.

 Additionally, user can opt to manually trigger notification(s) to the contact details of additional recipients.
 However, this is driven by the Notification configuration setup by the administrator, to allow a notification to be triggered by SMS/email/both or none.